Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Experiments

-Firstly, we found an optimal parameters for our general kernel methods.
-For both considered types of general kernels the optimal value was found empirically and is equal to \(R^2 = 25\).
-To find an optimal kernel parameters, we perform grid search and found out that the RBF kernel's optimal parameter \(s\) should be very small, and the information diffusion kernel's optimal parameter \(t\) should be very large.
-We choose \(s = 10^{-3}\) and \(t = 10^{3}\) by symmetry.
+{ Firstly, we found optimal parameters for our general kernel methods by the 2-dimensional search over log-scale grid.
+For both considered types of general kernels the optimal value was \(\overline{R}^2 = 45\), optimal \(s\) for RBF kernel is \(0.02\) and optimal \(t\) for information diffusion kernel is \(200\).
+We observe a tradeoff between the stability of the learning trajectory and the functional optimization, as can be seen in Figure \ref{fig:gridsearch}.
+The key effect is that it is sufficient to choose a relatively small value of \(\overline{R}^2\) to have good convergence properties.
+Notice that we do not claim that our algorithm has convergence guarantees in \(\W_2\)-distance and the effect of stagnation on the level about \(5 \cdot 10^{-2}\) in Figure \ref{fig:gridsearch} could be explained by a lack of convergence in \(\W_2\)-distance.

-Secondly, we compare the measures of our two kernel methods with the Sinkhorn-based approach with two values of the regularization parameter \(\gamma = 10^{-2}\) and \(\gamma = 5 \cdot 10^{-5}\).
-For Gaussian and information diffusion kernels we obtain exactly the same barycenters, so, we illustrate only one of them on the figure \ref{fig:kmd_vs_sinkhorn}.
+Secondly, we compare the barycenter approximations obtained by our two kernel methods with the Sinkhorn-based approach with three values of the regularization parameter \(\gamma = 10^{-2}, 10^{-4}, 10^{-6}\).
+Since the barycenters produced by Kernel Mirror Descent with both studied kernels are visually almost the same, we present only one of them.
+We also perform the comparison for \(\gamma = 10^{-3}\) and \(\gamma = 10^{-5}\), but we choose previous three values as the most illustrative ones.
+The result of comparison can be found in Figure \ref{fig:kmd_vs_sinkhorn}.

-For Sinkhorn-based methods we faced numerical instabilities in the computation of gradients that may lead to numerical errors.
-Also note that the gradient descent with Sinkhorn gradients converges not to the true but to the regularized barycenter.
+For Sinkhorn-based methods, we faced numerical instabilities in the computation of the gradients that may lead to numerical errors even using a stabilized algorithm.
+This computational issue may explain the strange shape of the approximate barycenter produced by Sinkhorn-based method with \(\gamma = 10^{-4}\).
+Also, notice that the gradient descent with Sinkhorn-calculated gradients converges not to the true but to the regularized barycenter.

-Then we compare our method with a Gaussian kernel to the direct method.
-Despite the fact of theoretical effectiveness, the running time of the direct method was so long that we compute the approximate barycenter using only 3000 measures instead of 10000.
-The comparison is presented on the figure \ref{fig:kmd_vs_lp}.
-Note that in this two methods we see stochastic noise and rather different <<structure>> of approximate barycenters.

-Next we compare barycenters computed with the linear KMD and the Sinkhorn-based method on the figure \ref{fig:lin_kmd_vs_sinkhorn}.
-Note that this algorithm clearly outperforms an algorithm with a relatively big value of \(\gamma = 0.01\), but not with a very small \(\gamma = 5 \cdot 10^{-5}.\) However, our algorithm is parameter-free, hence, we do not required to tuning \(\gamma\) and a number of Sinkhorn iterations to have a relatively good precision.
+Next, we compare barycenter approximations computed with the linear KMD and the Sinkhorn-based method in Figure \ref{fig:lin_kmd_vs_sinkhorn}.
+Note that our algorithm outperforms Sinkhorn-based method with a relatively big value of \(\gamma = 0.01\).
+For the very small value \(\gamma = 10^{-6}\) the results are close with our approximation being a bit sharper.
+Moreover, our algorithm is parameter-free and we do not require to tune the regularization parameter \(\gamma\) and the number of Sinkhorn iterations to have a relatively good approximation quality.